Standing stones and tombs

-Seek out Arthur’s Stone, near the village of Reynoldston – shrouded in mystery, this rock might have been carved by astronomers or, in a slightly more fanciful suggestion, singlehandedly launched across an estuary by the mighty King Arthur, lying there until it became a protected monument in the late 19th century.
+Seek out Arthur’s Stone, near the village of Reynoldston on Gower.
+Shrouded in mystery, this rock might have been carved by astronomers or, in a slightly more fanciful suggestion, single-handedly launched across an estuary by the mighty King Arthur, lying there until it became a protected monument in the late 19th century.
 It's not the only place in the area laying claim to Arthurian heritage.
 Bedd Arthur (Arthur's Grave) is a Neolithic stone circle up in the Preseli Hills looking out over Carn Menyn / Carn Meini - the source of the Stonehenge bluestones.

 The Normans invaded Gower right at the end of the 11th century, and Swansea Castle was built shortly afterwards.
 The fortress was subject to numerous military struggles between the English and the Welsh, ending up in the hands of associates of Owain Glyndŵr, the last Welsh ruler to become the Prince of Wales more than 600 years ago.

 The seafaring story of Milford Haven also gives the town – and the spectacular surrounding Pembrokeshire Coast National Park – plenty of pages in the history books.
 Henry II and Oliver Cromwell both launched attacks on Ireland from here, although it later became a dockyard for the Royal Navy and an important commercial port.
-Swansea, which once smelted the vast majority of Britain’s coal, was also its most westerly port during World War II.
+Milford Haven Heritage & Maritime Museum is your first port of call to find out all about it.

-And on the tracks, trains have played a monumental part of this region’s story, a trip on a preserved line, such as the Gwili Steam Railway at Bronwydd, is living history at its best.
+And on the tracks, trains have played a monumental part of this region’s story.
+Railway lines were built across West Wales to reach the main ports - for military, industry and commercial access plus bringing tourists to the beautiful coastal towns.
+You can still take the main line train across the bottom of Wales and take in the spectacular views of the river estuaries and coastlines.
+A trip on a preserved line, such as the standard gauge Gwili Steam Railway at Bronwydd near Carmarthen, is living history at its best.